-Liz Polcha, English: I am a fourth year PhD candidate in the English department.
+Liz Polcha, English: I am a fifth year PhD candidate in the English department.
 I’m helping to organize a union for student employees at Northeastern because I’m tired of seeing my friends and colleagues who have children, suffer from chronic illnesses, or who are disabled pushed to the margins of academic life because of the precariousness of their financial and healthcare situations.
 We deserve child care, better mental health care, dental and vision care, and summer funding, and a union would give us a seat at the table with administrators to collectively bargain for these basic needs.
 I’m excited for Northeastern graduate students to join the national movement for better working conditions for all university employees.

 Ashkan Ghanbarzade, Mechanical Engineering: Among the goals of this union are to enhance the working conditions of the graduate students in the university and to improve the relationship between the student and their advisors by taking the responsibility of all the work-related matters.
 I am hopeful that graduate students will have a better experience in their programs and their research quality will also be enhanced subsequently.